 3.1 Survey Data

 Eleven surveys of groundfish abundance are currently available for use (Table 1).
 The combined spatial footprint of all surveys covers the waters of the continental shelf along the US coast from Lubec, Maine to Cape Hatteras, North Carolina.
 Temporal coverage spans from 1959 to 2022.
-These surveys utilize different vessels and methods, have variable spatial extents, are completed either annually or seasonally, and are of variable temporal length (as in, the number of years in which the survey has occurred).
+These surveys utilize different vessels and methods, have variable spatial extents, are completed either annually or seasonally, and have variable temporal coverage (as in, the number of years in which the survey has occurred).
 All surveys report the number of cod and total weight (kg) of cod caught per tow, and some surveys process all or a portion of the catch to provide further biological detail (individual length, weight, sex, age, etc.).
-Survey data needs to be cleaned, cut to chosen model spatial and temporal domains, and combined into a single dataset before the modeling process.
+Survey data were cleaned, cut to chosen model spatial and temporal domains, and combined into a single dataset.

 3.1.1 Data cleaning and response variable

 To be considered in the model, survey data needed to have valid information for spatial location, sampling date, and number of cod caught, and valid size-identifying biological information for at least a portion of the catch.
-Cod caught in the surveys were separated into three classes, as it was expected that habitat utilization and spatial density would vary among size or age groups.
+Cod caught in the surveys were separated into three distinct size classes, as it was expected that habitat utilization and spatial density would vary among size or age groups.
 Small fish were defined as shorter than 39.1 cm total length or less than 0.58 kg.
 Medium fish were between 39.1 and 70.2 cm, or between 0.58 and 3.44 kg.
 Large fish were longer than 70.2 cm or heavier than 3.44 kg.
 This size structure roughly matches ages 0-2 (pre-spawning), ages 2-5 (spawning), and ages 5+ (mature) cod (Zemeckis et al. 2014; Dean et al. 2019; Dean and Perretti 2022).
-This age structure represents the average across all years and all spatial areas of the model domains and may be slightly different among periods and locations (Dean and Perretti 2022).
-Fish unable to be assigned to a size category could not be used in the model.
-Because some fish had no associated individual weight information, biomass per size category could not be used as the model’s response variable.
+This assumed age structure represents the average across all years and all spatial areas of the model domains, though time to maturity may be slightly different between periods and spatial locations (Dean and Perretti 2022).
+Fish unable to be assigned to a size class could not be used in the models.
+Because some fish only had length information and no individual weight information, biomass per size class could not be used as the response variable.
 Instead, total abundance (count) of each of the size classes was used as the response variable for each sampling event.

 3.2 VAST

 VAST models were used to estimate cod spatial density over time by size class and create joint indices of abundance using the cleaned groundfish survey data.
-VAST is a framework for implementing spatial delta-generalized linear mixed models (delta-GLMM) and can be manipulated to provide estimates for multiple categories of interest and spatial strata (Thorson and Barnett 2017; Thorson 2019).
-It is structured to utilize two linear predictors; the first linear predictor estimates encounter probability, and the second linear predictor estimates catch rates given a positive encounter probability.
+VAST is a framework for implementing spatial delta-generalized linear mixed models (delta-GLMM) and can be structured to provide estimates for multiple categories of interest and spatial strata (Thorson and Barnett 2017; Thorson 2019).
+It utilizes two linear predictors to estimate spatiotemporal density; the first linear predictor estimates encounter probability, and the second linear predictor estimates catch rates given a positive encounter probability.
 Using notation from Thorson (2019), the first linear predictor can be represented as

 1. ρ1i=β1ci,ti+ω1*si,ci+ε1*si,ci,ti+η1vi,ci+ν1ci,ti